mwill20/Trust-Bench-SecureEval-Ops/Project2v2/README.md

 Only one provider key is required at a time; add more keys if you plan to switch providers from the dropdown.

+### Security Features (optional)

+Enable incremental validation and sanitization by setting the `ENABLE_SECURITY_FILTERS` environment variable (defaults to `true`).
+This routes all repository URLs through stricter checks and sanitises chat prompts before they reach the backend.
+Toggle it off (`0`, `false`, `off`) if you need to diagnose issues or compare behaviour.

 If you prefer not to set environment variables, you can paste a key into the web UI chat panel.
 The key stays in your browser session and is only transmitted when you test the connection or send a chat request.

 ### LLM Utility Module